 The cake cutting ceremony is one of the key moments in a wedding reception that is not without its challenges.
 From lighting to positioning, the proper techniques and preparation are critical to delivering consistently incredible images for your clients.
 In this article, we’re going to provide some cake cutting photography tips to level up your wedding reception photography.

-Understand that All Couples Are Unique
+Understand That All Couples Are Unique

 Watch the Cake Exposure

 Cake cuttings can be unpredictable in terms of the action, so be sure you’re in a position where you can see both the bride and the groom as well as the cake itself.
-Compositionally, use the cake as a context piece and frame the couple beside it.
-Because the groom is often taller than the bride (but not always), place the groom behind the bride when positioning the couple near the cake.
+The most common mistake photographers make is getting too focused on the cake and losing sight of one partner’s face.
+Position yourself at roughly a 45-degree angle to the couple rather than directly in front of them or to the side.

 Get the Ideal Background